frknltrk/react-native-swipe-cards-deck/README.md

-# Swipe Cards Deck for React Native
+# Swipeable Cards for React Native
-- swipe-left-for-next;swipe-right-for-previous type of cards deck/stack similar to the Flutter package [ninest/swipeable_card](https://github.com/ninest/swipeable_card).
+- swipe-left-for-next;swipe-right-for-previous kind of cards deck/stack similar to the Flutter package [ninest/swipeable_card](https://github.com/ninest/swipeable_card).
 - Note that this package is just a mod of [swaplet/react-native-swipe-cards-deck](https://github.com/swaplet/react-native-swipe-cards-deck) in the main.

 ## Quick Start